 The Kirsten skeletal collection is a repository of human skeletons derived from the cadaver donation programme at the Division of Clinical Anatomy, at the Faculty of Medicine and Health Sciences on Tygerberg campus.
 This repository is used for education and research as stipulated in the legislation of the Human Tissue Act, Act 65 of 1983, and the National Health Act, Act 61 of 2003.

-For any enquiries about accessing the Kirsten Skeletal Collection, please contact Mrs Mandi Alblas.
+For any enquiries about the Biological Anthropology Research Unit, please contact Dr Mandi Alblas.

 Studies on the health status of skeletal remains (bone and teeth) give insight into the standard of living of past populations and have value to descendants living today.
 Research underway in the Biological Anthropology Research Unit at Clinical Anatomy has application in: